wiecklabs/ruby-style-guide/README.md

     end
     ```

-* Never use `Struct` where you wouldn't also consider using an `OpenStruct`.
-Do this *only* for "throwaway" objects.  *NEVER* inherit from Struct.new, as it causes Superclass Mismatch errors when reloading code.
+* Never inherit from `Struct.new`.
+Limit usage of Struct and OpenStruct instances to the local scope.
+Do this *only* for "throwaway" objects.
+Consider writing a discrete class instead.

     ```Ruby
     # BAD
     class Person < Struct.new(:first_name, :last_name)
     end

+    # GOOD
+    Person = Struct.new(:first_name, :last_name)

     # GOOD
     class Person
       attr_reader :first_name, :last_name